cheriimoya/BeveragesTracker/documentation/setup.md

 ### RFID reader

+In this project we used a MFRC522 RFID reader.
+If you want to read NFC cards like MIFARE DESFire you need to modify your reader as mentioned in [MFRC522.md](./MFRC522.md).
+Because all NFC cards need a certain strength of the electromagnetic field to properly activate and exchange their data.
+The MFRC522 reader only applys ~3,3 V this is enough for NFC cards like MIFARE Classic but cards like the MIFARE DESFire need ~5 V to get activated and exchange.
+Thats why we need to modify our reader to get 5 V support.

 For the RFID reader setup have a look at [this guide](https://tutorials-raspberrypi.de/raspberry-pi-rfid-rc522-tueroeffner-nfc/)

 | RF522 Module | Raspberry Pi           |